tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 hidden!
 Now you need to make your own fork, change the project build plan and do a lot of rebuilding.
 Some extra coffee break time is not bad, but what if we tell you this encapsulation can be broken, and you can import hidden functions with ease?
-Of course, this comes with lots of caveats, but no spoilers -- read the rest of the post to find out how (and when).
+Of course, this comes with some caveats, but no spoilers -- read the rest of the post to find out how (and when).

 ## Importing a hidden value with Template Haskell